 Self esteem is a natural psychological and emotional quality for a healthy ego.
 When we have a healthy lifestyle, a good work life balance, and meaningful personal and professional relationships, we feel fulfilled and self esteem comes easily.
-But the quest for self esteem can sometimes be misguided.
+It is a natural sense of well-being.
+However, the quest for self esteem can sometimes be misguided.

 Common to low self esteem is negative self talk as both a cause and an effect.
-While self belief is essential and positive self talk very helpful, they can also hinder when used to battle with the negative self talk.
-The result is that we are engaged in a battle with ourselves which cannot be won, and must perpetuate low self esteem.
+While self belief is essential and positive self talk very helpful, they also hinder when used to battle with negative self talk.
+The result is that we are engaged in a battle with ourselves, which for obvious reasons cannot be won; thus we remain in conflict and perpetuate low self esteem.

 Inseparable from the issue of self esteem is comparing ourselves to others.
-This causes us to use others to judge ourselves and keep us away from authentic relating.
-If we are gaining self esteem from feeling higher or better than others, we are most likely trying to cope with a narcissistic wound.
+This causes us to judge others, and we will also use comparisons to judge ourselves.
+It keeps us away from authentic relating, thereby perpetuating a lack of real connection with others and with our world, and so our self esteem remains low.
+If we are trying to gain self esteem from feeling higher or better than others, we are most likely attempting to cope with a narcissistic wound (not seen, heard, or valued, just for who we are), which often stems from childhood.
 This is also the case when we feel less than others.
 Neither stance allows us the freedom to authentically be ourselves.
-And so there is often a good reason for our negative self talk.
+However, it must be understood that there is often a good reason for our negative self talk.
 It is a way of coping with suffering but without really addressing the suffering.
 We may not even know what it is or why we are suffering.
+Negative self talk is therefore a form of psychological survival.

 Self appreciation helps us to know our own worth.
 Essential to self appreciation is self care and having healthy relational boundaries where we make sure that we have the time to take care of our own needs.
 Michelle Obama said that “we need to do a better job of putting ourselves higher on our own to do list.”
-Many feel unworthy of this level of self attention, which is often a defence against allowing the humility it might take to fully appreciate life.
+Many feel unworthy of this level of self attention, which is often a defense against allowing the genuine humility it sometimes takes to fully appreciate life.